annotation/text-fabric/tf/docs/about/datamodel.md

 Nodes have types.
 Types are just a label that we use to make distinctions between word nodes, phrase nodes, ..., book nodes.
 The type assignment is an example of a *feature* of nodes: a mapping that assigns a piece of information to each node.
-This type assignment has a name: **otype**, and every Text-Fabric dataset has such a feature.
+This type assignment has a name: `otype`, and every TF dataset has such a feature.

 Nodes may be linked to textual positions or *slots*.
 Some nodes are linked to a